donghquinn/gomoment/README.md

 # Go Moment

-* It's highly inspired by moment.js
+* It's highly inspired from moment.js
+    * It was weird to me formatting time value with such strings; '2006-~~~'
+    * or RFC format either.
+I'm familiar with moment.js
+* gomoment creates Formatted time strings with formats

 ## Installation